railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_advanced.rst

 Planning
 --------

-You've seen that most Open ERP documents can be changed in a planning view.
-It's the same for deliveries and goods receipts.
+You have seen that most Open ERP documents can be changed in a planning view.
+It is the same for deliveries and goods receipts.
 You can put them into a calendar view at any time to plan your deliveries or goods receipts.